jasonm4130/Staff-Shift-Allocation/README.md

 * Responsive Navbar (My assumption here being that this will mostly be a system used internally or on desktops with the possibility of more mobile friendly coming soon)
 * Limited Staff functionality, I would have liked to add a list of assigned shifts to the staff objects and also been able to cancel shifts from the staff member while also seeing the number of hours out of their maximum capacity they are working.
 Again this was just down to where I choose to spend the majority of my time in the development process, as all the backend functionality is there.
 * Better overall aesthetics.
 With more time I think I could have made the whole application look and feel much more exiting and an overall better user experience.
-* Testing - I am fairly inexperience with testing and as such also did not have time to complete any automated tests on the code, however I did complete manual testing and all key features work correctly.

 ## Other Work
 My other work can be found in my portfolio at [https://jasonmatthew.dev](https://jasonmatthew.dev)